Do Student Loans Affect Buying a House?

 Student loans undoubtedly make borrowers more likely to delay homeownership and less likely to be in a financial position to make a purchase.

-This does not, however, mean that buying a home is out of reach.
-A Consumer Financial Protection Bureau survey showed 1 in 10 people with federal student loans who applied for loan relief programs were able to have some debt discharged, canceled or forgiven, so it’s worth pursuing that possibility to lower your debt-to-income ratio.
-24 Lenders such as Freedom Mortgage offer a variety of loan options for borrowers facing various financial situations.
-Options include government backed loans such as FHA, VA and USDA loans, which allow low or no down payment options and lower credit score requirements.
+However, this doesn’t mean that buying a home is out of reach.
+Freedom Mortgage offers a variety of loan options for borrowers facing various financial situations, including those dealing with student loans.
+Options include government-backed loans such as FHA, VA, and USDA loans, which allow low or no down payment options and lower credit score requirements.

 Sources and Methodology